Antfield-Creations/fafa-vae/journal/README.md

 - [ ] Tune the model to produce reasonable quality reconstructions to progress to PixelCNN stage
 - [ ] Implement `get_config` method for custom vq_vae and pixelcnn models

+## 2022-07-14
+A large hurdle is out of the way - I refactored the PixelCNN implementation for this pipeline to work with "stacks" (or "channels" if you will) of embedding indices and the model trains.
+It's a big step, but I'm having a hard time being enthousiastic about it.
+The first non-OOM training session I'm running takes forever, because I'm generating sampled reconstruction images every 16th epoch.
+Since the model uses 80x80x2 PixelCNN inputs/outputs, the process of generating a handful of sample reconstructions takes a whopping 2 hours.
+This, over the course of 128 epochs takes more time than the training itself.

+Secondly, the model accuracy bottoms out at about 77%.
+This means it gets - on average - every fourth embedding index wrong, resulting in, for a change, indecipherable blobs of mangled human.
+I've used 6 conv blocks and 6 res blocks, so I feel that it should get _somewhere_, but that somewhere should be better than it does at the moment.

+First thing I'm going to do is link the reconstruction sampler to the number of epochs, so that the sampling happens only at the end of the run.
+Next, I'm going to look at some other PixelCNN implementations that operate on realistic images (so no MNIST for crying out loud) to see what a decent PixelCNN model layout looks like.

 ## 2022-07-12
 Writing out the problem in the previous journal entry allowed me to tackle the problem.
 The PixelCNN is perfectly able to train on encodings that have one rank in the tensor extra.
 It's just that the model must be made aware of it to